Manio1109/ctf-writeups/challenges/thm-padelify/writeup.md

 ```ini
 PHPSESSID=e1omj7ther5rnh0g5ks70vjn84
 ```

-explanation why it works and how it works?
+**Why this works?**
+- Browser concatenates → cookie
+- WAF scans raw input
+- Does NOT see "cookie"
+- Filter bypassed

 ---

 ### 7. Moderator Access
-I changed the retrieved cookie with my cookie and refreshed the page.
-I was now logged in as the moderator.
+I replaced my cookie with the stolen one.
+After refreshing, I was logged in as moderator.

 **What is the flag value after logging in as a moderator?**
 ```text
 THM{REDACTED}
 ```

+**Impact:**
+- Session hijacking
+- Privilege escalation
+- Full moderator control

 ---